Misswieser/Project_4_Machine-Learning/README.md

 ## Overview:

+This is a project created by Group 2 in the Bootcamp Data Analysis programe.
 This project aims to predict loan default using a dataset of loan application information.
 By analyzing various features related to applicants' personal, financial, and employment information, the goal is to build a machine learning model that can accurately predict whether an applicant is likely to default on their loan.
 This repository contains code for predicting loan default using logistic regression.